-Victor Luckerson of Time shares, “January is an ideal time to go ahead and get the FAFSA out of the way.
-Some schools and now seven states award aid money on a first-come, first-served basis until funds are depleted.”
+Victor Luckerson of Time, shares, “January is an ideal time to go ahead and get the FAFSA out of the way.
+Some schools and now seven states award aid money on a first come, first serve basis until funds are depleted.”

 “It is always better to reduce college costs than to take out more in student loans, which is why students should research grants and scholarships to apply for,” said Elle Kaplan, CEO and founding partner of LexION Capital Management, LLC.

 Students should carefully evaluate all loans offered to them to determine whether it is a smart idea.
 Look at things like interest rates and the loan’s terms and conditions.
 After all, you will have to repay the loans after you leave college.

 “It’s almost always better to borrow less and instead lower your overall costs by living off-campus, being resourceful with where you get your text books or working a part-time job than it is to borrow more money, especially in the form of high-interest private loans,” said Kaplan.

 When it comes to student loans, Betsy Mayotte, director of regulatory compliance for American Student Assistance, cautions about the recent press around student loan forgiveness programs by saying, “students should never borrow in anticipation that they will qualify for [loan] forgiveness.”

 Mayotte also recommends that students “consider their budget after they leave school while they are choosing their college.”
 Being able to pay back student loans is much more difficult if the student’s post-graduation starting salary is not enough to cover the student loan repayment costs along with other living and family expenses.
 Here are some online tools she suggests using to evaluate before deciding how much student loan debt to acquire.